bitrise-io/devcenter/_articles/en/reviews/managing-files-in-generic-file-storage-with-bitrise.md

 ## Confirming the file upload

-Now that you have your file uploaded, you need to confirm that your upload is indeed completed.
+Now that you have your file uploaded to AWS, you need to confirm that your upload is indeed completed.

 The required parameters are: